How Long Can I Safely Store Raw Meat In The Fridge Before Cooking Or Freezing?

 Different types of raw meat have varying different shelf life lengths in the refrigerator before cooking or freezing.
 This data has been sourced from a United States FoodSafety.gov report.

-How long can ground meat keep safely in the refrigerator?
+How long can raw ground meat keep safely in the refrigerator?

-For raw ground meat, such as pork, beef, hamburger, lamb, veal, venison, or ground poultry, such as ground chicken, ground turkey, etc. Cook or freeze them within 1 to 2 days.
-You can safely store ground meat or ground poultry in the freezer for 3 to 4 months.
+- For raw ground meat, such as pork, beef, hamburger, lamb, veal, venison, or ground poultry, such as ground chicken, ground turkey, etc. Cook or freeze them within 1 to 2 days.
+You can safely store ground meat or ground poultry in the freezer for up to 3 to 4 months.

 How long can steak, roast, chops, or larger cuts of meat safely keep in the refrigerator?